afinner/STEMMA-Hackathon-Team1/README.md

 ---

 ## 🧮 Popularity Score Formula
-As part of the project we identified four indicators of popularity:
-- number of times the poem was copied
-- the number of other poems in the manuscript which the poem was copied in
-- The data range from the first transcription of the poem to the last
-- The number of unique locations the poem occurred in

 I began by weighting each indicator equally translating it into a score between 0 and 1 by dividing each indicator by the maximum of the indicator:

 ```text